The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

 The value of Andy Warhol’s Jane Fonda (F. & S. II.268) is estimated to be worth between £35,000 and £60,000.
-This screenprint, created in 1982, is a signed artwork and has shown consistent value growth, with an average annual growth rate of 23%.
-This is a popular work, having been sold 13 times at auction since its initial sale in May 1999.
+This signed screenprint, created in 1982, has shown consistent value growth, with an average annual growth rate of 19%.
+This is a rare artwork with an auction history of 13 total sales since its entry to the market in May 1999.
 In the last 12 months, the hammer price has ranged from £9,304 in March 2021 to £32,000 in September 2021.
 The edition size of this artwork is limited to 100.

 Meaning & Analysis